-World War II (also known as the Second World War) was a global conflict between the Axis and Allies, incorporating all of the world powers at the time.
-The Allies consisted of the United Kingdom, United States, Soviet Union, Poland, China, Belgium and France, and was lead by leaders such as the US's Franklin Delano Roosevelt, the UK's Winston Churchill and, in a fleeting relationship with the other powers, the Soviet Union's Joseph Stalin.
+World War II, or the Second World War, was a global conflict between the Axis and Allies, incorporating all of the world powers at the time.
+The Allies were led by the United Kingdom, United States and the Soviet Union.
+Many other nations were part of the allies at various time throughout the conflict. such as Poland, China, The Netherlands, Norway, Greece, Belgium and France.
+Allied leaders includede US president Franklin Delano Roosevelt, the UK's Winston Churchill and, in a fleeting relationship with the other powers, the Soviet Union's Joseph Stalin.
 The Axis Powers was primarily lead by Nazi Germany, Japan and Italy, in which Adolf Hitler, Japanese warlords and Benito Mussolini led each country, respectively.
-The war lasted from September 1, 1939 to September 2, 1945.
-In the end over 70 million lives were lost in battle or due to disease, the horror of the Holocaust, or the atomic bombings in the Japanese cities of Hiroshima and Nagasaki.
+The axis also included minor powers such as Romania, Bulgaria and Hungary.
+The axis also cooperated with Finland in their war against the Soviet Union, controlled several puppet states and were on good terms with fascist dictator Franco of Spain.
+The war started with the German invasion of Poland on September 1, 1939 and ended with the Japanese surrender on September 2, 1945.
+It is estimated that over 60 million lives were killed during the conflict, of which 22-25 and more than 40 million civilians.
+The ethnic cleansing and the starvation of prisoners and civilians committed by the Nazi regime of Germany was responsible for the majority of the deaths.

 The economic and cultural vacuum that World War I and the Treaty of Versailles left Germany in was desperate, to say the least.
 The oppressed people of Germany turned to an energetic leader who promised to bring them back to "greatness."
 He was none other than Adolf Hitler, and he was elected democratically by the German people he won over with his rhetoric.
 Hitler, leader of the National Socialist Party or Nazi Party, was a soldier in World War I and believed that a variety of people were to blame for Germany's lowly status.
 He pointed his finger at the Allies and mainly the Jews.
 Hitler dreamed of an empire and first got the Sudetenland (a horseshoe-shaped territory of primarily German-speaking people brought into being by the Treaty of Versailles) after threatening the Allied Powers to use force if necessary.
 The Allied countries (not officially in war time at this point and not yet given this moniker) conceded and gave Hitler his area without a fight.
 British Prime Minister Neville Chamberlain is infamous for saying after this peace conference, "I believe it is peace for our time."
 These words rang hollow as Hitler then invaded Poland on September 1, 1939, officially starting World War II and sending the Allied Powers into action against this legitimate threat.
 The Soviets invaded Poland soon after in order to get their own claims of land and extend their power.